A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials

-We wrote, in the Introduction, that our potentials have the separable form \eqref{separable-potential} where $f(s,t)$ solves a PDE ``similar to'' Equation \eqref{eqn: backward heat equation} or \eqref{eqn: backward nonlinear equation}.
-But Taylor expansion requires smoothness, whereas the final-time data for these PDEs (our loss function) is discontinuous, so we cannot use the solution of the PDE directly.
-Rather, we use a \emph{shifted} version of it; specifically, rather than use the solution $f$ of Equation \eqref{eqn: backward heat equation} or \eqref{eqn: backward nonlinear equation} our potentials have the separable form \eqref{separable-potential} with $f$ replaced by $\tilde{f}(s,t) = f(s + c_1, t - \tau) + c_2$, where $\tau$, $c_1$, and $ c_2$ are $T$-dependent constants.
-The constant $\tau > 0$ is chosen so that $\tilde{f}$ is sufficiently smooth for $t = 0$ (this requires $\tau$ to be large; in practice we use a positive power of $T$).
-The constants $c_1$ and $c_2$ are chosen so that $\tilde{f}(s,0) \geq L(s)$ for an upper-bound potential (used to identify a good strategy for the player), or so that $\tilde{f}(s,0) \leq L(s)$ for a lower-bound potential (used to identify a good strategy for the adversary).
+Note that Taylor expansion requires smoothness, whereas the final-time data for these PDEs (our loss function) is discontinuous, so we cannot use the solution of the PDE directly.
+Rather, we use a \emph{shifted} version of it; specifically, rather than use the solution $f$ of Equation \eqref{eqn: backward heat equation} or \eqref{eqn: backward nonlinear equation} our potentials have the separable form \eqref{separable-potential} with $f$ replaced by $\tilde{f}(s,t) = f(s + \beta, t - \tau) + c$, where $\beta$, $\tau$, and $ c$ are $T$-dependent constants.
+The constant $\tau > 0$ is chosen so that $\tilde{f}$ is sufficiently smooth for $t = 0$.
+The constants $\beta$ and $c$ are chosen so that $\tilde{f}(s,0) \geq L(s)$ for an upper-bound potential (used to identify a good strategy for the player), or so that $\tilde{f}(s,0) \leq L(s)$ for a lower-bound potential (used to identify a good strategy for the adversary).